 Hello Prof. Göbel,

-I am considering taking part in a study in which I will receive an electrical device for weeks with which I can briefly stimulate the vagus nerve every day.
-So far they have probably only had experience with cluster headaches and now want to test it for migraines, which I have.
-Have you heard of it and what is your opinion on the benefits and effects of this method?
+I'm considering participating in a study where I would receive an electronic device for several weeks, which I would use to briefly stimulate my vagus nerve daily.
+Apparently, this method has only been used for cluster headaches so far, and they now want to test it on migraines, which I suffer from.
+Have you heard of this, and what is your opinion on the benefits and effectiveness of this method?

 Thank you very much and best regards